 U3A (University of the Third Age) is a relatively new institution where folks of a certain age can learn new skills and participate in group activities, learn Latin or have a bash at the ukulele perhaps.
 The local branch is only a couple of years old but, so popular has it proved, it has nearly outgrown it's 100+ meeting room.

 Other things seem to have disappeared into the mists.
 When was the last time you saw a hopscotch grid?
 Been a while I bet and there are probably sound explanations why.
-Firstly, youngsters can play virtual hopscotch, prodding away with lightening-fast fingers from the comfort of an unmade bed in mission control.
+Firstly, these days youngsters can play virtual hopscotch, prodding away with lightening-fast fingers from the comfort of an unmade bed in mission control.
 If they did venture outside they'd likely be arrested for chalking the pavement - after washing off dog leftovers.
 But before that they'd need to find a level bit.
-Despite personal injury lawyers best efforts they are maintained worse than the roads.
+Despite personal injury lawyers best efforts the pavements are maintained worse than the roads.
 Any child under four feet tall is in danger is hopping straight down a pot-hole never to be seen again.
 They would join the ghosts of their forebears deep underground hacking away at a coal seam.
 Friends would record another's demise on a gadget, post it on Facebook and share a giggle.
 What's not to like?
-Then there are taxis parked on the footpaths and 4 x 4s passing at such speed youngsters are likely to be sucked off the pavement by a vortex.
-Safer to watch telly.
+Then there are taxis parked on the footpaths and 4 x 4s passing at such speed that youngsters are likely to be sucked off the pavement by a vortex.
+No, these days it's safer to watch telly.

 There is a glimmer of light.
 Kids play football on the pitches near our house egged on by eager parents.
 They're certainly learning from their professional counterparts judging by the pile of discarded water bottles strewn about after the weekend.
-But it's great to see youngsters charging about, free of electronic comfort blankets for a while.
+But it's great to see youngsters charging about at all, free of electronic comfort blankets for a while.
 Mind you, they're a pitch down on yesteryear because one has been turned (expensively) into a swamp.
 It's actually part of a flood-alleviation scheme where a pitch was excavated to create a six-feet-deep pan.
-Although it prevents people's gardens flooding up the hill it now floods an ex-football pitch instead.
-Looking optimistically there could be twitcher potential here?
+Although it prevents people's gardens flooding half a mile up the hill it now floods a former football pitch instead.
+Looking optimistically there could be wildlife / twitcher potential here?
 Cranes, razor bills and egrets could break their journey between Blackburn and Huddersfield attracted by this new wonder-wetland.

-'Townhouse Mere Wildlife Swamp' - has a ring to it I feel.
+'Townhouse Road Wildlife Swamp' - has a ring to it I feel.

 'Certainly,' said the polite official, 'we'll put you in the waiting list.'

-'Wonderful!' replied our neighbour, 'how soon do you think you'll be able to get here?'
+'Wonderful!' replied our neighbour, delighted by the council's positive response, 'how soon do you think you'll be able to get here?'